smeltzBrand/data_pipeline1/README.md

 This is a data pipeline using sample retail orders from Snowflake.
 We will be using Docker along with dbt for transformation and Airflow for orchestration of our DAG.

 We will create some staging tables using the source table.
-One of the staing tables will use a generated surrogate key.
+One of the staging tables will use a generated surrogate key.

 Then we will create some downstream fact tables in our data mart to transform the data, using macros and referencing some dimensional models.